 What is feline infectious peritonitis (FIP)?

-FIP is a disease caused by a mutated strain of coronavirus.
+FIP is a disease caused by a mutated (changed) strain of feline coronavirus.
 This mutation allows the virus to spread throughout the body within specific white blood cells called macrophages.
-Organs and tissues that normally contain large numbers of macrophages, such as the liver, spleen, and lymph nodes, are therefore targeted by FIP, resulting in a variety of clinical signs that may include the production of fluid within the abdominal and chest cavities.
+Organs and tissues that normally contain large numbers of macrophages, such as the liver, spleen, and lymph nodes, are targeted resulting in a variety of clinical signs.

-Feline coronaviruses are common and are found in the intestinal tract of many healthy cats.
-The mutated strain of coronavirus that causes clinical disease is uncommon.
+FIP is one of the most challenging diseases to diagnose as feline coronaviruses are commonly found in the intestinal tract of many healthy cats.
+When this virus mutates, or changes, clinical disease occurs.
 The number of cats exposed to and therefore carrying antibodies to feline coronavirus is high (estimated to be up to 30% within the general cat population and up to 80% within catteries), but the proportion of cats developing FIP is small.

 "Routine blood testing for feline coronavirus is not clinically useful."